CasaFan/ImgPointGenerator/README.md

 * Zoom the image for better precision

 ### Drag mode
-We can draw simple rectangle or square by dragging from the first point and drop at the last point.
+We can draw simple rectangles or squares by dragging from the first point and dropping at the last point.

 ### Point mode (Precision mode)
 In this mode we can draw a real polygon point by point to get the best and the most precise polygon.